 Insights can highlight a whole new bunch of findings.
 By looking at the number, HR teams can gauge the effectiveness of training programs, the success of communication campaigns, and receptivity to new updates.

 HRTech is bringing scalability, accountability, and transparency into the workplace ecosystem and has the potential to build a strong foundation for sustainable businesses.

 2) Hybrid Workplaces are Here to Stay

-The shift to remote work gave the world a glimpse of how workplaces can function in radically different ways.
+The hr industry trends such as the shift to remote work gave the world a glimpse of how workplaces can function in radically different ways.

 The potential to increase cost savings by eliminating rental, utility, and housekeeping costs has pushed businesses to reimagine their team configurations.